Rockhampton Airport: History

 Porters at Rockhampton Airport foiled an elaborate plan by five men to steal $600,000 in cash from the Reserve Bank of Australia mid-flight from four separate planes across Queensland in what became known as "The Great Plane Robbery" during 1982.
 Just before 11am on 21 September 1982, the cargo section of a TAA aircraft was opened after it had landed at Rockhampton.
 Porters noticed a hand appear from behind one of the freight boxes, and the police were contacted.
 At first the man was thought to be a stowaway, but the freight box the man was found in contained $200,000 in $20 and $5 notes which were destined for local branches of the Commonwealth Bank.
 The man was Lance James Woolcock who had swapped the cash for phone books.
 Upon being discovered, Woolcock attempted to escape but after running down the runway, he was captured by a porter and a pilot.
-Although a small breathing tube had been installed in his box, Woolcock appeared to be suffering from air sickness and oxygen depravation from being in the cargo hold of the aircraft.
+Although a small breathing tube had been installed in his box, Woolcock appeared to be suffering from air sickness and oxygen deprivation from being in the cargo hold of the aircraft.
 It was soon discovered, Woolcock was just one member of a team.
 Further men were found in freight boxes in Mount Isa, Townsville and Brisbane.
 Robert Davies and John Bower were found in Townsville (one in the box, the other found waiting near a cargo depot), John Stewart Anthony was found in a freight box in Brisbane (after his box destined for Cairns was accidentally left behind) while notorious criminal Robert "Bertie" Kidd was found in Mount Isa.
 All men were arrested and charged with conspiracy and theft.
 Kidd was thought to be the organiser and was sentenced to four years imprisonment.
 The other men received less severe punishments.
 According to police, all men were "well known identities" with links to the Painters and Dockers Union.
 Police believed the men had attempted the heist after receiving insider information from either the Reserve Bank, TAA or a security firm.

 In 1984, with the construction underway of the new Iwasaki Sangyo international resort on the Capricorn Coast north of Yeppoon, the company pushed the Federal Government to grant "international" status to Rockhampton Airport or to allow international charter flights to land at the airport on a regular basis.
 The company wasn't successful in their bid to have the airport upgraded to international status.